htcondor/htcondor/docs/admin-manual/cm-configuration.rst

 GPU machines and non-GPU machines, and you want usage of the non-GPU machine to not "count" against the fair-share usage of GPU machines.
 One way to do this would be to have a separate negotiator for the GPU machines vs the non-GPU machines.
-At Wisconsin, we have a separate, small subset of our pool for quick-starting interactive jobs.
+At UW-Madison, we have a separate, small subset of our pool for quick-starting interactive jobs.
 By allocating a negotiator to only negotiate for these few machines, we can speed up the time to match these machines to interactive users who submit with *condor_submit -i*.